arkajctrl/VoxMentor-starforge/README.md

 **STARFORGE 2026 Hackathon Submission — VoxForge Track**

 ## 1. The Problem
-Text-based AI chatbots cannot prepare candidates for human conversations.
+Text based AI chatbots cannot prepare candidates for human conversations.
 Job seekers struggle with the anxiety, pacing, and verbal delivery required in a real interview.

 ## 2. Our Solution
-**VoxMentor** is a hands-free, voice-first AI interview coach.
+**VoxMentor** is a hands free, voice-first AI interview coach.
 Users upload their resume and target job description.
 Using Qdrant as a memory brain, the app retrieves highly contextual questions.
 Rime AI powers the voice of the interviewer, speaking the questions out loud in a natural voice.

 ## 3. Local Setup Instructions
 1. Clone this repository: